PrincessRuth90/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that copies all the HTML files
+A script that moves all files begining with an uppercase letter to the directory